r0ah/vitacheat/.github/ISSUE_TEMPLATE/cheat-code-submission.md

    * MaiDump
    * CompPack
    * NoNpDrm
+* **Code Author:**: Are you the creator then add your name.
+Use credits if you're sharing other peoples work.
 * **Credits**: For example you've implemented other people's work such as item tables, add them here with links to their work.
 Remove this if none.
 * **Wiki**: If your cheat code have **in-game notes** then add this and I will add the wiki notes myself.
 Remove this if none.
 * **Original Source**: This is the link to your website or thread where you **originally posted this cheat code**.
 Remove this if none.